Bradders81/ms1-escape-rooms/README.md

 * **HTML** - For the main structure of the site.
 * **CSS** - For the styling of the site.
 * [Bootstrap](https://https://getbootstrap.com/docs/4.5/getting-started/introduction/) - Used to provide the navbar and model and make the site responsive.
-* [FontAwesome](https://fontawesome.com/) - Use to provide icons for social media links and contact details.
+* [FontAwesome](https://fontawesome.com/) - Used to provide icons for social media links and contact details.
-* [Google Fonts](https://fontawesome.com/) - Used to provide provide the fonts for the site.
+* [Google Fonts](https://fontawesome.com/) - Used to provide the fonts for the site.
 * [Gitpod](https://www.gitpod.io/) - Within the Integrated Development Environment (IDE) used in this project.
     - Gitpod extensions used: Auto Close Tag; Bootstrap 4CDN Snippet for boilerplate and head; HTML Hint; Prettier; Color Picker; Indent-Rainbow; and Code Spell Checker.
 * [Git](https://git-scm.com/) - version control technology used in ths project.